trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 infer the signature of an overloaded method even though it exists in the contract ABI.

-Therefore, some contract's methods may not be accessible thought the contract's instance, but their accessors can be invoked explicitly via the `.methods` property of the contract.
+Therefore, some methods may not be accessible through the contract's instance, but their accessors can be invoked explicitly via the `.methods` property of the contract.